 I have questions about climate change.
 How can I learn more?

-The 2014 National Climate Assessment includes an appendix of frequently asked questions about climate change.
-The questions range in scope from the science of climate change to issues being faced in efforts to respond to climate impacts.
-Click the link below to explore and share these climate FAQs.
+The 2014 National Climate Assessment includes an appendix of shareable FAQs about climate change.
+The questions range in scope from the science of climate change to options for responding.
+Click the link below to browse the climate FAQs.

 How does climate change affect my region of the United States?

-Click the link below to learn about the regional impacts of climate change.
-For more detailed information, explore Chapters 16–23 of the National Climate Assessment.
+Click the link below to find information about the impacts of climate change on each region of the United States.
+For more detailed information, browse Regions in the National Climate Assessment.

 What is the National Climate Assessment?